 - Whisk the zest with the sugar until it has the texture of slightly damp sand and is fragrant.

-- In another bowl, whisk together the flour, baking soda, and salt.
+- In another bowl, whisk together the flour, baking powder, and salt.

 - Add the yogurt to the sugar and clementine zest mixture and whisk it together well.
 Add the eggs and whisk vigorously for about a 30 seconds.
 Stir in the vanilla.